sourceallies/node-reference/blog/outline.md

     Type: "AWS::S3::Bucket"
 ```

 Before executing the above template, log into your [GitHub](https://github.com) account and go to Settings -> Developer Settings -> Personal Access Tokens and create a personal access token.
+You will need to check all the "Repo" and "admin:Repo" scopes.
 Save this token in a safe place for now (Don't check it into verison control).
 We will need it in the next step.

 Deploy the stack by running the following command, substituting your Github token: